2010: The Sarwar Dynasty in Central Glasgow – Anas Sarwar – Son of Mohammad Elected to Holyrood

 This Is Anas Sarwar

-Sarwar was shown the exit door at Westminster in 2014 by his Glasgow constituents who judged him to be a sleazy disingenuous political beastie seeking his own attainment milking his constituent’s misery with the goal of attaining political stardom and personal gain.
+Sarwar was shown the exit door from Westminster in 2014 by his Glasgow constituents who judged him to be a sleazy disingenuous individual who sought to further his political career by feigning concern about his constituent’s misery with the goal of attaining for himself the fleeting glory of political stardom and personal gain.

 His popularity in the Party is not mirrored in the community who rejected him when became clear he was a charlatan who enjoyed a life of capitalist excess whilst representing many of his constituents whose existence was dependent on food banks.